reddal/learning-laravel/README.md

-# learning-laravel
+# musicfy
-just a little project to learn laravel
+just a little project to learn laravel. users will be able to upload their mp3 and share them with the world